hr-sobuj/project-management-frontend/README.md

 This screenshot shows an example of the Project Management Application frontend, displaying the project dashboard and developer activity.

+## Testing

+To test the application, use the following credentials:

+- Email: user1
+- Password: Admin1,1

+Use the provided credentials to log in and test the various features and functionalities of the live chat application.

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)